-They protect the bedroom wall
+They protect the bedroom wall.

 Why do we wash our pillowcases?
-The reason is because we sweat.
+The reason is that we sweat.
 Just like we sweat onto our pillowcase and the grease from our hair can also rub off onto it, we could do the same to the wall and mark and stain it.
 If you have a headboard, your head can no longer come into direct contact with the wall and mark it.

-They support your back
+They support your back.

 A headboard allows you to sit upright more comfortably in bed if you like to read or watch TV.
-Of course, do this without the headboard and the wall will still give you support.
+Of course, do this without the headboard, and the wall will still give you support.
 Will the support from the wall be comfortable, though?
 Not at all.
 It’s a wall — cold and hard.

-You won’t lose your pillows
+You won’t lose your pillows.